Recipes | Dressings, Dips & Spreads

 This is, hands down, the best low FODMAP Creamy Caesar Salad Dressing that you can make without using an almost raw or barely cooked egg.
 Did I lose you there?

-The classic dressing included a 1-minute coddled egg, which provided body and creaminess to the dressing, which by the way did not include anchovies.
+A few classic early renditions of the dressing included a 1-minute coddled egg, which provided body and creaminess to the dressing, which by the way did not include anchovy filets (but did include Worcestershire sauce, which contains anchovies).

 Caesar salad dressing in measuring cup with ingredients in background